Joan Hodges-Wu, MA, MSW, LGSW

 Founder & Executive Director

 A social worker by profession and a torture treatment specialist by training, Joan Hodges-Wu has dedicated her career to serving low-income, English limited, vulnerable immigrant populations.
 Joan is a nationally recognized torture treatment subject matter expert, a regular advisor to the U.S. Office of Refugee Resettlement (ORR), and the lead author of the Survivor of Torture Psychosocial Well-being Index.
 A version of her tool serves as the national program evaluation measure for ORR's $10 million Survivor of Torture program.
-Frustrated by the limitations of the traditional torture treatment service model, Joan founded the Asylum Seeker Assistance Project in 2016 to connect all persons fleeing persecution, including survivors of torture, to critical services and support.
+Joan founded the Asylum Seeker Assistance Project in 2016 to connect all persons fleeing persecution, including survivors of torture, to critical services and support.
 Joan holds a Masters in Refugee Care from the University of Essex in England and a Masters in Social Work from The Catholic University of America in Washington, D.C.
 She is also a Returned Peace Corps Volunteer who served in Kyrgyzstan, Central Asia.

 A first-generation American, Cindy is a senior executive and attorney with more than 30 years of experience developing and delivering innovative solutions to organizational challenges in complex private and public organizations.
 She has also been recognized for managing high performing teams that consistently create groundbreaking results.
 Cindy currently serves as the Chief Operating Officer of the Easter Seals Disability Services serving Washington, D.C., Maryland, and Northern Virginia.
 Prior to joining Easter Seals, Cindy was President and CEO of Good360.
 During her six year tenure, she was responsible for donating more than 2 billion dollars’ worth of products to thousands of nonprofits and schools around the world.
 Under her leadership, the organization won a coveted $850,000 prize for sustainability in Verizon’s Powerful Answers competition, was ranked by Forbes as one of the Top 10 most efficient charities and won the Director’s Award from the Committee for the Encouragement of Corporate Philanthropy.
 She has also served as Chief Ethics, Diversity and Accountability Officer for U.S. Foodservice and was Employment Counsel and Ethics Officer at Giant Food of Maryland.
 Cindy holds a JD from Antioch School of Law and a BS in Social Work from the University of North Carolina at Greensboro.